kandev/lamp/README.md

 ```
 ## Starting the Container ##
 `docker start lamp01`

 Assuming you named the container *lamp01*.
-You can list all the available containers with *docker container ls -a*.
+You can list all the available containers by running:
+`docker container ls -a

-## Sample apache configuration file ##
+## Sample Apache website configuration file ##
 One of which should be stored at *sites-enabled* folder.
 ```
 <VirtualHost *:80>